zsharadze/DapperCrudNetCoreAndAngular/README.md

 3. Run the DapperCrudAPI project.
 4. Go to DapperCrudApp and open it with Visual Studio Code.
 5. Open terminal and run npm install command to install node modules.
-5. Run Angular project with ng serve -o and you are done.
+5. Run Angular project with npm start and you are done.

 ![screenshot](https://github.com/zsharadze/DapperCrudNetCoreAndAngular/blob/master/Capture1.png?raw=true)